lahavamir27/MySecert/README.md

-This app use state of the art encryption for maximum privacy protaction.
+This app use state of the art encryption for maximum privacy protection.

-key feactures:
+key features:
-1. import photos from your gallary
+1.	import photos from your gallery
 2.	take photos and ad augmented reality contents
 3.	advance search base on machine learning
 4.	and much more...